The Day Today

-Programme format
+Format

-Each episode is presented as a mock news programme, and the episodes rely on a combination of ludicrous fictitious news stories, covered with a serious, pseudo-professional attitude.
-Each episode revolves around one or two major stories, which are pursued throughout the programme, along with a host of other stories usually only briefly referred to.
-In addition, the programme dips into other channels from time to time, presents clips of fictitious upcoming BBC programmes, and conducts street interviews with members of the public, in a segment titled "Speak Your Brains".
+Each episode is presented as a mock news programme, and the episodes rely on a combination of ludicrous fictitious news stories, covered with a serious, quasi-professional attitude.
+Each episode revolves around one or two major stories which are pursued throughout the programme, along with a host of other stories usually only briefly referred to.
+The programme dips into other channels from time to time, presents clips of fictitious upcoming BBC programmes, and conducts street interviews with passers-by in a segment titled Speak Your Brains.

-The programme frequently comments on other programmes, most often a spoof soap opera called The Bureau, set in a 24-hour bureau de change, incorporating clichéd soap opera-style plots, which apparently produces and airs 2,000 episodes between the first and third segments of The Day Today and becomes a hit in Italy.
-The programme also contains clips from a spoof documentary series called "The Pool", featuring a public swimming pool and its neurotic staff, Morris's character explaining that The Day Today has funded a documentary on every public building in the country.
+It frequently comments on other programmes, most often a spoof soap opera called The Bureau, set in a 24-hour bureau de change, incorporating clichéd plots, which apparently produces and airs 2,000 episodes between the first and third episodes of The Day Today and becomes a hit in Italy.
+The programme also contains clips from a spoof documentary series called The Pool, featuring a public swimming pool and its neurotic staff, Morris' character explaining that The Day Today has funded a documentary on every public building in the country.
 The final episode features reports from the fictitious documentary The Office, which follows office workers as they go on a retreat with an efficiency expert.
 Other non-news segments of the programme include the occasional "physical cartoons" of current events set in the studio.
-Chris Morris frequently parodies entirely separate channels, including RokTV (spoofing MTV); reporting on the fictitious and psychotically violent African-American rapper Fur-Q; and Genutainment, a segment which reports on a sheepdog averting a helicopter disaster in a parody of the real-life rescue show 999.
+Morris frequently parodies entirely separate channels, including RokTV (spoofing MTV); reporting on the fictitious and psychotically violent African-American rapper Fur-Q; and Genutainment, a segment which reports on a sheepdog averting a helicopter disaster in a parody of the real-life rescue show 999.

 The programme occasionally features producer Armando Iannucci and writer Peter Baynham, the latter playing Gay Desk reporter Colin Poppshed, among other characters.
-John Thomson, Graham Linehan, Tony Haase, and Minnie Driver also appear.
+John Thomson, Graham Linehan, Tony Haase and Minnie Driver also appear.
 Michael Alexander St John provides the voiceover stings, as he did in On the Hour.